araobp/nlan/README.md

 ##Goal of this project
 The goal of this project is to study how DevOps tool for networking can be developed with Golang, YANG and Docker.

+##Background and motivation
+- The classical definition of SDN is becoming obsolete for most of cases (excluding cases where dynamic control is required).
+- The next definition of SDN is similar to those of Cloud Management System (such as OpenStack) and PaaS (such as Kubernetes/Docker).

 ##Policy
 - Write codes!
 Powerpoint documents, no thanks.
 - Respect CLI!
 Think "CLI for SDN"!
 (YANG/NETCONF is sort of "CLI for SDN", but we may re-invent another form of "CLI for SDN" supporting transaction/rollback)